 New York State - Alzheimer’s Disease

-- There are currently 390,000 New Yorkers with Alzheimer’s disease or related dementias.
+- There are currently 400,000 New Yorkers with Alzheimer’s disease.

-- Alzheimer's costs Medicaid more than $4.5 billion each year in New York alone -- the highest cost of any state.
+- Alzheimer's will cost Medicaid more than $4.8 billion in 2018 in New York alone.

 - There are 1 million Alzheimer's and dementia unpaid caregivers in the state.

-- Unpaid caregivers in 2016 themselves had $848 million in higher health care costs than non-caregivers.
+- Unpaid dementia caregivers in 2017 themselves had $881 million in higher health care costs than non-caregivers.

-- 2,639 people died just from Alzheimer's in 2014.
-Nearly 1/3 of seniors who die each year have Alzheimer's or a related dementia.
+- 3,174 New Yorkers died from Alzheimer's in 2015.
+Nearly 1/3 of seniors who die each year have Alzheimer's or another dementia.

-- 1 in 9 people aged 45 and older experience Subjective Cognitive Decline, of those, less than half have spoken to their physician about it.
+- 1 in 9 people aged 45 and older experience subjective cognitive decline; of those, fewer than half have spoken to their doctor about it.

 To review the Alzheimer's Association New York State information sheet, click here.
 For the complete report on the latest facts and figures on Alzheimer's disease in the United States, click here.
 To access information on NYS Department of Health Alzheimer's disease program initiatives, click here.